section-engineering-education/engineering-education/articles/atom-vs-visual-studio-code-functionality-and-features-comparison/index.md

 With loads of extensions and customization comes many configurations.
 The configuration of applications is fundamental.
 It determines the overall user experience with the editor.

 Configuration in Visual Studio Code involves a JSON file recently replaced by Graphical User Interface (GUI).
 It is simpler to use GUI, and it does its work well.
-The abstraction level is maintained while using GUI over JSON.
+The level of abstraction is maintained while using GUI over JSON.

 In Atom, you have GUI everywhere to edit instead of having a singular JSON file to edit.
 Atom users report there are sluggishness and other performance issues during the configuration process.
-This happens because of tons of extensions installed.
+This happens when tons of extensions are installed.
 The solution to these issues is doing away with extensions not in use and maintaining a relatively small number of installed extensions.

 2. Extensibility and customization

 Atom and Visual Studio Code editors are extensible and customizable with third-party add-on packages.
 Both editors allow you to search extensions, install, and manage the extensions directly inside the program.
-The one thing that differs between the two editors is;
+The one thing that differs between the two editors is:

 In Visual Studio Code, themes are regarded as an extension like any other.
 In Atom, themes are a different category of extension and are installed and managed differently.

 3. Plugins and integration

 Extensibility is where Atom and Visual Studio Code editors differ hugely.
 In the Visual Studio Code, plugins add more features and functionality to the program.
-The features added include language support, themes, commands, Git integration, Markdown support, debuggers, and more.
+The features that can be added include language support, themes, commands, Git integration, Markdown support, debuggers, and more.

-Atom gives more power and capability to plugins.
+Atom gives more power and functionality to plugins.
 Atom has tons of built-in and third-party plugins.
 This is where the editor functionality comes from, thus being a hackable editor.

 4. Git Integration